 4: Protecting yourself from security cameras at the site you connect to the Internet from.
 Tor might keep them from ever finding what cameras to check, but if you sit where no camera can see you, you don’t have to bet your freedom on that.

 Beware of facial recognition cameras, wear your sunglasses!

 5: Protecting your computer from CIPAV or other law enforcement spyware.
 Never use Microsoft Windows!
 When it really counts, use a USB/CD live Linux system with Tor such as Tails.
 The big advantages of Tails is are twofold: with all the software ready to go you are less likely to make a dangerous mistake, and since it is a read-only operating system it is impossible to install persistant spyware that can identify you later.

 6:Using https to prevent the wifi hotspot you are using or their ISP from keeping your unencrypted content and serving it up to the cops.
 Torbrowser does this by default-and thankfully the Snowden stuff has caused most of the Internet to abandon unencrypted http, a real improvement since this was first written.
-Keep in mind that https is NOT trusted against the NSA and maybe not the FBI directly as new vulnerablities keep being found but should be more than enough to deny readable copies of your work to your ISP or to a cop-friendly wifi hotspot, and thus makes investigation via 3ed party copies of your content much more difficult.
+Keep in mind that https is NOT trusted against the NSA and maybe not the FBI directly, but should be more than enough to deny readable copies of your work to your ISP or to a cop-friendly wifi hotspot, and thus makes investigation via 3ed party copies of your content much more difficult.

 7:Ensuring your typing cadence are not used to identify you.
 Assume that if you ever have logged into any website on a browser that permits ads and trackers, your typing cadence is known and stored.
 Typing into a text editor, then cut and pasting the results will defeat this kind of tracking.